 - H-1B border entry

 The hiring unit requests a wage determination from the U.S. Department of Labor (DOL).
 A response can take 6 to 8 weeks.
-No expedited processing available.
+No expedited processing is available.

 Then the hiring unit must post a Labor Condition Application (LCA) notice for 10 days and file the application with DOL.
 A response can take 7 or more business days.
-No expedited processing available.
+No expedited processing is available.

-Await Notification About Next Steps
+Await Notification about Next Steps

 WSU International Programs Global Services will contact you.